Liquid-activated quantum emission from pristine hexagonal boron nitride for nanofluidic sensing: Main Text

-Having shown robust and intense fluorescence emission from type I liquid-activated hBN surface defects, we further studied the peculiar interactions between solid-state surface defects and the liquid phase by focusing on their spectral properties using spectral single-molecule localization microscopy (sSMLM)\cite{comtet2019wide}.
-Briefly, the wide-field image signal is divided by a 50:50 beam splitter.
-Half of the signal is used for spatial SMLM introduced above, and the other half passes through a prism to decompose its wavelength components, allowing for simultaneous localization and spectral characterization, as shown in Fig. 3a.
-Summing over a large number of single-emitter spectra, ensemble averaged spectra are obtained (Fig. 3b).
-The single-emitter spectra were found to be homogeneously distributed, with the appearance of a single population of emitters when exposed to the same liquid environment.
-Spectra were consistently characterized by two peaks, the zero-phonon line (ZPL) and the phonon side band (PSB), which are typical of emitters embedded in a matrix.
+We examined the spectral response of the emitters to their liquid environment using spectral single-molecule localization microscopy (sSMLM)\cite{comtet2019wide} which enables simultaneous localization and spectral characterization (Fig. 3a, details in Methods).
+Single-emitter spectra were found to be homogeneously distributed, with the appearance of a single population of emitters when exposed to the same liquid environment.
+Ensemble averaged spectra were consistently characterized by two peaks, classically attributed to the zero-phonon line (ZPL) and the phonon side band (PSB) for emitters embedded in a matrix (Fig. 3b).

-Interestingly, these ensemble spectra appeared to depend strongly on the activating liquid, and more precisely on its static dielectric constant $\epsilon_\text{liq}$ - which remains valid up to the relevant GHz regime for solvents used here\cite{yomogida2010dielectric}.
-We present in Fig. 3b spectra of emitters obtained in the following liquids of increasing polarity: pentane (P), tert-butyl alcohol (TBA) and DMSO.
-A significant polarity-induced ZPL redshift of the defect emission spectrum was gradually observed from nonpolar pentane (615 nm) to more polar TBA (626 nm) to highly polar DMSO (641 nm).
+Interestingly, these ensemble spectra appeared to depend strongly on the activating liquid, and more precisely on its static dielectric constant $\epsilon_\text{liq}$.
+We present in Figure 3b spectra of emitters obtained in the following liquids of increasing polarity: pentane, tert-butyl alcohol and DMSO.
+A notable polarity-induced solvatochromic redshift of the emission was gradually observed from nonpolar pentane (615 nm) to more polar tert-butanol (626 nm) to highly polar DMSO (641 nm).
 Beyond the ZPL shift, we observed changes in the PSB, which is less clearly defined for polar solvents.
-We report in Fig. 3c. the center wavelengths of both peaks as obtained from fitting to a two-Lorentzian model for a number of solvents ordered by increasing $\epsilon_\text{liq}$.
-We tested 1-pentanol (PA), isopropyl alcohol (IPA) and methanol (MeOH) on top of previously introduced liquids to interpolate dielectric constant values and found that both the ZPL and the PSB are redshifted by over 25 nm (~80 meV) in highly polar liquids compared with nonpolar alkanes.
-In the range $\epsilon_\text{liq}<25$, a linear dependence of the ZPL wavelength on the $\epsilon_\text{liq}$ was observed, with a slope close to 1 nm per dielectric constant unit, indicated by the dashed line (Fig. 3c).
+We report in Figure 3c the center wavelengths of both peaks as obtained from fitting to a two-Lorentzian model for several solvents ordered by increasing $\epsilon_\text{liq}$.
+We tested 1-pentanol, isopropanol and methanol on top of previously introduced liquids to interpolate dielectric constant values and found that both the ZPL and the PSB are redshifted by over 25 nm ($\approx$80 meV) in highly polar liquids compared with nonpolar alkanes.
+In the range $\epsilon_\text{liq}<25$, a linear dependency was observed between the ZPL wavelength and the dielectric constant, indicated by the dashed line (Fig. 3c) with a slope of approximately 1 nm per unit.